Christine is a Transformer.

 Christine is inherently evil, she's not possessed.

-Christine was shown to be evil on the construction line.
+Christine was shown to be evil on the assembly line.

 Surrounded by perfectly normal cars nearly identical to her.
 There was no horrific accident,